 But in the admissions process, every applicant must have the opportunity to show what they can do.
 Real damage can come from kneejerk opposition to all forms of achievement testing, including the inadvertent reinforcement of negative racial stereotyping.
 Instead of rejecting all forms of admissions testing, consider the serious concerns voiced in “Making the SAT and ACT Optional is the Soft Bigotry of Low Expectations,” by John McWhorter, NY Times, March 15, 2022.

-3. Why are achievement tests being questions when used for admissions?
+3. Why are achievement tests being questioned when used for admissions?

 The questionable assumption is that a candidate’s prior knowledge predicts how well that candidate will do in their new school.
 But the problem is that the playing field is uneven from the start.